PKTW3/PktWalletWebWrapper/README.md

 PW3 is intended to be ran on a closed network space, I.E behind a VPN (& or) Reverse Web Proxy with access control lists.

-A guide is in progress, it will detail how to make use of a free p2p VPN connection provided by one or more third party services to access your wallet securely from a wide range of devices.
+A guide is in progress, it will detail how to make use of a free p2p VPN connection provided by one or more third party services to access your wallet securely from a wide range of devices. (see: https://tailscale.com/ for a zero config option)

 ## Why